MH-Ebadollahi/Open-finger-counter/README.md

 Hand detection and open-finger counter program

-This project is developed in Aug 2021 by python 3.9.
+This project is Published in Aug 2021 by python 3.9.
 It can connect to the Siemens S7-1500 as a client with TIA Portal software through OPCUA communication.

 Library requirements:
 OpenCV:  pip install opencv-python